Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 ### Paths

-Paths are drawables that are defined by a `BezierContour`, which contains an array of `BezierPathSegment` and a flag that indicates whether the contour is closed or not.
+Paths are drawables that are defined by a `BezierContour`.
+A `BezierContour` contains a `BezierPathSegment` array and a flag that indicates whether the contour is closed or not.

 ```
 public class Path : IDrawable